I was fortunate to be able to correspond with Alice Miller after I read her books. Here are selected letters that we wrote to one another.

 I had a link on my website at the end of the page of my story to your website and to B.R.’s article.
 I was rereading my story and clicked on the link to the article on your website and got a blank page.

 For a while I was in a dilemma, not knowing what to do, because I did not want to create a link to her website.
-I started to write to you to ask you if you could write a small article how religion, spirituality, and the 12-step meetings cement childhood blindness.
+I started to write to you to ask you if you could write a small article on how religion, spirituality, and the 12-step meetings cement childhood blindness.

 I decided not to bother you and created a link to the article on her website even though I don’t agree with IFS therapy (I don’t agree with most therapies out there).
 And now that I have proven my feelings are right, I have a responsibility to not have a link from my website to hers.